Pharmaceutical Waste Program

 GreenServ is Your Local Expert

 GreenServ are experts in the disposal of pharmaceutical waste, including listed wastes (F-List, K-List, P-List, and U-List).
-We provide services across the states of Mississippi, Louisiana, and Tennessee.
+We provide services across the states of Mississippi, Louisiana, Tennessee and Arkansas.

 Our team of experts and specialists, coupled with a broad array of partners, make us the number one choice for hazardous pharmaceutical waste disposal services.
 Call us today or complete the form on this page to begin a conversation about how we can save you money.
 We look forward to hearing from you.